 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Jefferson Davis (approx. 2.1 miles away); Ball's Ferry (approx. 2.6 miles away); a different marker also named Ball's Ferry (approx. 3.1 miles away); The Defense of Ball's Ferry (approx. 3.1 miles away); a different marker also named Ball's Ferry (approx. 3.4 miles away); The Defense of the Oconee Bridge (approx. 4 miles away); Irwin’s Crossroad (approx. 5 miles away); Jared Irwin (approx. 6.8 miles away).
 Touch for a list and map of all markers in Oconee.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 962 times since then and 31 times this year.
+It was originally submitted on September 9, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,077 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on September 9, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.